FriendsOfDramaTech/friendsofdt.org/content/donate/index.md

 ## Questions?

 If you run into any problems or have any questions about this process, please reach out to [the treasurer](#contact:treasurer).

-For questions about the Scholarship Campaign our [FAQ](/donate/campaign/).